Acura CL

-The Acura CL is a midsize grand tourer manufactured by Honda's Acura brand from 1996 until 2003.
-The CL is often thought to have been a replacement for the Acura Legend coupe.
-It was not directly related to the first gen TL either, a Japanese-built model which replaced the Vigor and had a longitudinal engine layout.
-With the advent of the second generation TL in 1999, the transverse engined CL became more precisely a TL coupe.
-All Acura CLs were built at Honda's plant in East Liberty, Ohio, which is also the plant that builds the Honda Civic.
-The second generation TL and the Honda Accord upon which the Acura CLs were based, are built at Honda's plant in Marysville, Ohio, a few miles away from East Liberty.
+The Acura CL is a midsize four passenger coupe manufactured and marketed by Honda's Acura brand across two generations from 1997–2003 model years.

+All first generation Acura CLs were manufactured at Honda's plant in East Liberty, Ohio with the Honda Civic.
+The second generation CL, TL and the Honda Accord upon which the Acura CLs were based, are manufactured at Honda's plant in Marysville, Ohio.
 The CL was the first Acura to be built in the United States.

-Following the end of the 1995 model year, the Acura Legend coupe disappeared from Acura's lineup when the sedan version was renamed the Acura RL.
-The CL was not a direct replacement for the Legend coupe as it no longer shared the same chassis as its sedan counterpart, and was not made in Japan, unlike the RL.
-Because Acura no longer had a suitable Legend coupe replacement, they created this vehicle.
-With the release of the TL and 3.5RL in 1996, Acura transitioned to alphanumeric and/or two-letter names, naming of all of its vehicles (with the exception of the Integra which kept its name until the 2001 model year).
-Although the CL was considered to be a satisfactory vehicle, it never gained traction or popularity like the other Acura coupes.
+With the release of the TL and 3.5RL in 1996, Acura transitioned to alphanumeric and/or two-letter names.

+Acura CL-X

+The Acura CL-X is a concept car built by Acura (in conjunction with its parent company Honda) for the 1995 North American International Auto Show in Detroit.
+It was designed in Honda's R&D North America studio in Los Angeles.
+It is a two-dour coupe with a wheelbase of 106.9 in and a track width of 63.2 in.
+The concept was shown to preview the styling and body style of what would become the CL.
+The particular car shown had special carbon fiber and aluminum composite wheels designed for performance, with a staggered wheel setup of 18 inches in the front and 19 inches in the rear.
+It was reported to have a top speed of 140 mph.

-First generation (1996–1999)
+First generation (1996)

-For the 1997 model year, early models having been licensed as 1996 models, the CL was offered with either a 3.0 L J30 V6 producing 200 hp, or a 145 hp 2.2 L (F22B1) I4 engine.
+The Acura CL entered production in February 1996.
+For the 1997 model year, the CL was offered with either a 3.0 L J30 V6 producing 200 hp, or a 145 hp 2.2 L (F22B1) I4 engine.
 The 1998 and 1999 models featured a 2.3 L 4-cylinder (F23A1) engine with 150 hp.

 Both the 4-cylinder and 6-cylinder CL offered a "Premium" trim level which offered leather upholstery (with heated front seats in the 3.0), and in the 3.0, an Acura/Bose stereo.
 For the 1999 model year, the "Premium" trim level was eliminated, and leather upholstery became standard on all models, as was a trunk cargo net.
 The alloy wheel design was different on the 3.0 for each year, moving from a five-spoke design (MY 1997) to a seven-spoke design (MY 1998), to a different multi-spoke alloy design for the 1999 model year.
 The 2.2/2.3 CL used a six-spoke design for 1997, then moved to a 5-spoke double-prong design for 1998 and 1999.
 The 4-cylinder model had an option for a 5-speed manual transmission.
 The CL also featured galvanized body panels which helps to prevent rust.